 Since 2012, the number of off-the-plan contracts in NSW has grown at around 20% per annum.
 Despite often negative media attention, it seems that buyers (particularly first home buyers) are still attracted to new developments.
 The reforms aim to protect these buyers and mitigate some of the risks inherent in purchasing a lot that a buyer cannot yet inspect with their own eyes and may take many months (or even years) to be completed.

-Legislation (Amendment) Act 2018 (NSW) and Conveyancing (Sale of Land) Amendment Regulation 2019 (NSW):
+What follows is a summary of some of the key items of reform under the Conveyancing Legislation (Amendment) Act 2018 (NSW) and Conveyancing (Sale of Land) Amendment Regulation 2019 (NSW):

 Longer cooling-off period

 Currently, purchasers of residential property in New South Wales (and some other States and Territories) receive the benefit of a five business day cooling off period subject to certain legislative exceptions (e.g. auction sales).
 This period allows the buyer to rescind (i.e. cancel) the contract for any reason and their only penalty will be 0.25% of the price, which is often forfeited from the initial deposit paid.

 The reforms have extended the cooling off period for off-the-plan contracts to 10 business days.
 In order to ensure buyers are made aware of this extended cooling off period, the prescribed warning statement that must appear in all contracts of sale has been amended to make reference to it.

 While contracts for the sale of existing properties can continue to use the current warning statement until 1 June 2020, off-the-plan contracts must contain the new warning statement from 1 December 2019.
 A failure to include the correct warning statement will entitle the buyer to cancel the contract under section 66X of the Act at any time before settlement (unless the buyer waived the cooling off period).